morenanava/cspiders-divtimes/01_PAML/01_MCMCtree/README.md

 # Run from `spiders_dating` dir on your HPC
 # Please change directories until
 # you are there
-# Then, run the following commands.
+# Then, run the following commands
 num_aln=3     # num_dirs --> 1: "noeurycyde", 2: "noUCEs", 3: "supaln"
 num_chains=16 # num chains we will run for j in `seq 1 $num_chains`